-During a medical emergency, how you’re going to pay the medical bill or if there are unpaid medical bills on your credit report are the last things on your mind.
+During a medical emergency, the last things that you’re thinking about are how you’re going to pay the medical bill or if there are unpaid medical bills on your credit report.

-You may not even know how much this unexpected event will cost until you get the medical bill.
+You may not even know how much your healthcare will cost until you get the medical bill.

-In this article, we’ll look at what happens when medical bills go to collections, how medical bills affect credit, how to avoid that, and how to remove medical bills on credit report.
+In this article, we’ll look at what happens when medical bills go to collections, how medical bills affect credit, how to avoid that, and how to remove medical bills from your credit report.

-Medical bills are different to regular expenses.
-When you’re in the hospital emergency room, shopping for the best and cheapest service isn’t an alternative.
+Medical bills are different from regular expenses.
+When you’re in the hospital emergency room, shopping for the best and cheapest service and confirming that your insurance company will cover the costs isn’t an option.

 When a child breaks her arm, it would be nice to shop around for the best price on a cast like you might for a new water heater, but it just doesn’t work that way.
 Most of the time, you can only deal with medical expenses after the bill is in your mailbox.